goblinfactory/go-playground-greeting/readme.md

 Collection of small simple experiments in different go language topics.
 Note, these have not been curated or even code reviewed, it's just a random collection of stuff.

+Please take any code samples here with a huge pinch of salt.
+I'm writing these as I learn go, so early spikes will be very naieve, and later ones will hopefully start to show some discipline.
+This code does not represent code I would write in production, and is just a sandbox to play with.

 -   Best links : start here

     -   ↪ [Golang concurrency patterns (talks.golang.org)](https://talks.golang.org/2012/concurrency.slide)